cipherai360/cipherai360/README.md

 # Hi, I'm Athulya 👋

-AI/ML Master's student at the University of Adelaide, building end-to-end deep learning systems — from multimodal hallucination detection to cybersecurity-grounded RAG pipelines.
+AI/ML Master's student at the Adelaide University, building end-to-end deep learning systems — from multimodal hallucination detection to cybersecurity-grounded RAG pipelines.

 ## 🔭 What I'm working on
 - **VERA** — a multimodal hallucination detection framework (DeBERTa-v3 + ViT-B/16 + Transformer fusion), achieving Macro-F1 of 0.899 and AUROC of 0.970